devsrv/react-easy-animate/README.md

 |exitAnimDelay|string|`undefined`| | css `animation-delay` value for the disappearing animation |
 |exitAnimDuration|string|`undefined`| | css `animation-duration` value for the disappearing animation |

 ---

+## 👋🏼 Say Hi!
+Leave a ⭐ if you find this package useful 👍🏼,

+don't forget to let me know in [Twitter](https://twitter.com/srvrksh)